The Log and Notebook¶

 The library used to convert Latex is markdown-it-latex.
 Refer to the docs for these libraries for syntax specifics.

-Code cells
+Code cells¶

 You create a text cell using the insert menu or the associated keyboard shortcut.
-As shown in the figure above, code cells have some special buttons, one to clear any outputs, another to execute the cell.

 As mentioned above, code fields in Logs and Notebooks function like a tile.
 You can write any code that you can write in a tile, which means you can test code here, and that you have access to the whole tile API.
 (However, some of these commands won’t make sense in Notebooks.)

 Any local variables you introduce within a code field are added to a global namespace.
-This means that these variables shared across the code fields in your Log/Notebook.
+This means that these variables are shared across the code fields in your Log/Notebook.

 Like a tile, output here is treated as html.
-So you might need to add html tags to get the output that you want.
-For example, you might want to wrap your output in <pre>..</pre> tags.
+So you might need to add

-Keyboard shortcuts
+Keyboard shortcuts¶

 The normal keyboard shortcuts work inside of code items.
 In addition, Ctrl-Enter and Cmd-Enter will execute a cell.
 Those same two shortcuts, executed inside of a text cell, will display the formatted text.

-The exports viewer
+The exports viewer¶

-As discussed here.
-The exports viewer is always available on the right hand side of the log and notebook.
+As discussed here, the exports viewer is always available on the right hand side of the log and notebook.
 In addition to displaying any tile exports, the exports viewer displays any variables or objects defined within a Notebook.